 The Soprano Ice laser gradually heats the dermis to a temperature that effectively kills hair follicles, but causes no damage to the surrounding skin.
 Either a 755nm Alex laser or a 810nm Diode laser is used to specifically target the pigment in the hair.
-The pigment heats up and destroys the hair follicle, then hair will be naturally lost and will not re-grow.
+When the hair is in the active growth phase, the pigment heats up and destroys the susceptible hair follicle – then the hair will be naturally lost and will not re-grow.

 Does laser hair removal hurt?

 Soprano Ice uses SHR technology and cools the skin as it gradually heats the deeper layer of the dermis where the hair follicles are being treated.
 The Ice Tech cold sapphire tip minimises any risk of burns, and cools as it works.
 Laser hair removal with Soprano Ice has been likened to a hot stone massage.

 Initially you will need 8 treatments to target all the hair follicles at the optimum cycle of hair growth, with 4-6 weeks between visits for facial hair, and 6-8 weeks between visits for the body.
 This will achieve a permanent reduction, optimised by occasional maintenance treatments.

 Treatment time varies depending on the size of the area being treated; appointment times can be as short as 15 minutes.

 Rest assured that everything will be fully explained at your consultation, and you will be able to ask any questions that you want to.
 Basically, you will need to shave the area the night before.
 At the appointment a gel is applied to the area.
 The Ice Tech tip is then passed over the area for a set time, and you will feel a gradual warming of the area – it is often likened to a hot stone massage.

 Can anyone have laser hair removal?